WE HAVE A WINNER!

 British-born Jane Steen has spent more than half her life in Belgium and the United States but has now returned to England, and is the author of House of Closed Doors series and the Scott-De Quincy Mysteries.

-The judging panel to choose the winner will consist of:
+The judging panel to choose the winner consisted of:

-Kate Barker is a literary agent who has worked in the publishing industry for 20 years as an editor, agent and ghostwriter.
+Kate Barker, a literary agent who has worked in the publishing industry for 20 years as an editor, agent and ghostwriter.
 She was previously an Editorial Director for Viking, and has also worked for Bookouture, Curtis Brown and Orion.

-Emily Laidlaw is an experienced member of The London Book Fair marketing team and freelance writer.
+Emily Laidlaw, an experienced member of The London Book Fair marketing team and freelance writer.
 She has worked on the editorial committees of Australian literary journals Kill Your Darlings and Voiceworks and her book reviews and author interviews appear regularly in trade journals including Books+Publishing.

 - A fantastic story that entertains and delights the reader